-The Pitfalls of Buying or Selling a PA Business Without Legal Counsel
+The Pitfalls Of Buying Or Selling A PA Business Without Legal Counsel

 The transfer of a business or business assets cannot be accomplished without appropriate written contracts, where small oversights in drafting can make the difference between protecting one’s investment and losing everything.
 It is therefore unthinkable that either a buyer or seller would enter into the transaction of a lifetime without proper legal representation.
 Buying or selling without legal counsel presents numerous traps and pitfalls, with potential risks far in excess of the legal fees saved by proceeding alone.
-While the risks of home-made business transfer contracts are too numerous to address here, a few of the more common mistakes are addressed below.
+While the risks of homemade business transfer contracts are too numerous to address here, a few of the more common mistakes are addressed below.

 Failure to Secure the Transaction

-In many cases, the buyer of the business or business assets is unable to pay the full purchase price up front, and also unable to secure financing from a lending institution.
+In many cases, the buyer of the business or business assets is unable to pay the full purchase price upfront, and also unable to secure financing from a lending institution.
 In these cases, it is usually the seller who finances the transaction by agreeing to take purchase price payments over time.
 Just as a home lender must secure its loan with a mortgage against the borrower’s home, so must the seller of a business or business assets secure the buyer’s obligation.

-The buyer’s obligation to pay the balance of the purchase price should be memorialized with a promissory note, secured with a written security agreement and recorded with the Pennsylvania Department of State by the filing of a financing statement.
+The buyer’s obligation to pay the balance of the purchase price should be memorialized with a promissory note, secured with a written security agreement, and recorded with the Pennsylvania Department of State by the filing of a financing statement.
 These documents provide a business seller with the same security that a recorded mortgage provides for a mortgage lender – a lien against the assets being sold.
 With such security, in most circumstances, the business seller will ultimately be able to repossess the business assets if the buyer fails to make payments according to the promissory note.
 Also, if the business ultimately fails under the buyer’s management, the security agreement will permit the seller to stand first in line amongst the creditors seeking to collect from the insolvent buyer.

 Without such a security agreement, the seller is no more than an unsecured creditor, standing in line with the rest of the unsecured creditors, and with no recourse available but the filing and prosecution of a lawsuit.
 By the time such a lawsuit runs its course, there are very often no assets left, and the unfortunate seller may find that he has lost the value of the business he worked so hard to build.

-Sale of Business Versus Sale of Business Assets
+Sale Of Business Versus Sale Of Business Assets

 When buying without the benefit of legal counsel, buyers very often fail to consider the difference between buying “the business” and buying merely the assets of the business, which can include the business name and goodwill.
-If the business has no outstanding debts to creditors or taxing authorities this may be a distinction without a great deal of difference.
+If the business has no outstanding debts to creditors or taxing authorities, this may be a distinction without a great deal of difference.
 However, if the business does have debt at the time of sale, a sale of the business itself will generally obligate the buyer to pay the pre-existing debts of the business, whether he knows it or not.

 It is therefore important in the negotiation of any such sale to specify in the written contract whether or not the buyer is assuming the obligations of the business.
-If the deal requires the seller to pay off the debts of the business from the sale proceeds, the written contracts must make specific provision for this requirement.
+If the deal requires the seller to pay off the debts of the business from the sale proceeds, the written contracts must make specific provisions for this requirement.
 Further, if the buyer is merely acquiring the assets of the business rather than the business itself, the buyer, through legal counsel, must determine whether those assets are subject to a security agreement held by a third-party creditor.
-Without making detailed provisions for these issues, a buyer can find that he has purchased much more, or much less, than he bargained for.
+Without making detailed provisions for these issues, a buyer can find that he has purchased much more, or much less than he bargained for.

-No business purchaser in his right mind would buy a business if the seller announced in advance that he intended to start a new business competitive with and in the same geographical area as the business which the buyer was about to purchase.
+No business purchaser in his right mind would buy a business if the seller announced in advance that he intended to start a new business competitive with and in the same geographical area as the business that the buyer was about to purchase.
 Very often, however, when parties proceed with a business sale without the benefit of legal counsel, they do not include provisions to prevent the seller from competing with the buyer’s business operations.
 Problems generally arise months or more later, when “seller’s remorse” or the seller’s dissatisfaction with the buyer’s way of doing business prompts the seller to try to get back in the game.
 Without a properly drafted non-compete covenant, the buyer has no recourse to prevent the seller from once again soliciting his old customers and dramatically reducing the value of what the buyer thought he had purchased.
 It is therefore critically important that the issue of non-competition be negotiated and addressed in detail in the body of the parties’ sale agreement.

 While the Pennsylvania courts will enforce properly drafted non-competition covenants, the courts also carefully evaluate these covenants to make sure that they are not overbroad and that they do not unfairly prevent the seller from making a living.
 For this reason, it is necessary that the non-compete covenant be drafted by an attorney well-versed in the relevant judicial decisions so that the non-compete covenant is appropriately limited in terms of duration and geographic area.